Justice League (TV series)

-Justice League is an American animated television series which ran from November 17, 2001, to May 29, 2004, on Cartoon Network.
+Justice League is an American animated superhero television series which ran from November 17, 2001, to May 29, 2004, on Cartoon Network.
 The show was produced by Warner Bros.
 Animation.
 It is based on the Justice League of America and associated comic book characters published by DC Comics.
-It serves as a follow up to Batman: The Animated Series, and Superman: The Animated Series and is the seventh series of the DC Animated Universe.
-It also serves as a prequel to Batman Beyond.
-After two seasons, the series was rebranded as Justice League Unlimited, a successor series which aired for three seasons.
+It serves as a sequel to Batman: The Animated Series (including The New Batman Adventures) and Superman: The Animated Series, as well as a prequel to Batman Beyond, and is the seventh series of the DC Animated Universe.
+The series ended after two seasons, but was followed by Justice League Unlimited, a successor series which aired for three seasons.

-It was the first show on Cartoon Network to be produced by Warner Bros.
-Animation, and was the last Cartoon Network show to be greenlit by Betty Cohen.